Do you open every email you receive? Neither do hiring managers.

 Your email address and email subject line are the first two things a recruiter or hiring manager sees when you send them your resume.
-Since hiring managers can receive hundreds of emails a day, you want — and need — your job application subject line to catch their eye and pique their interest.
-Otherwise, the email with your attached resume might get lost, or worse ignored, in the email shuffle.
+Since hiring managers can receive hundreds of emails a day, you want – and need – your job application subject line to catch their eye and pique their interest.
+Otherwise, the email with your attached resume might get lost or, worse, ignored in the email shuffle.
+The delete key is, as you know, very conveniently located on each email someone receives.

 5 tips for writing the best email subject line when submitting a resume